Come Back to the 5 & Dime, Jimmy Dean, Jimmy Dean (film): Plot

-After Sissy worries about the weather ("118 degrees in the shade"), a flashback to a stormy night in 1955 occurs.
-Coming inside for shelter, Sissy asks about three friends of hers: Mona, Sydney, and Joseph "Joe" Qualley.
-Joe is busy stocking up some new issues of Photoplay magazine; Mona arrives late due to the weather.
-To Juanita's chagrin, Sissy, Mona, and Joe, go up at the counter and begin singing the doo-wop tune "Sincerely", which Juanita opposes, preferring to listen only to gospel music.
+The story flashes back to a stormy night in 1955.
+Sissy shelters inside the store and asks after three employees who are friends of hers: Mona, Sydney, and Joseph "Joe" Qualley.
+Joe is there, busy stocking new issues of Photoplay magazine.
+Mona arrives, having been delayed by the weather.
+Sissy, Mona, and Joe go up to the front counter and sing the contemporary doo-wop song "Sincerely".
+Juanita is chagrined, as she only approves of gospel music.